 The village is said to have been founded in the 8th century by Greek refugees fleeing the persecution of Leone III Isaurico.

-From Riomaggiore, you will find famous Via dell’amore that connects Riomaggiore to Manarola.
+From Riomaggiore, you will find the famous Via dell Amore that connects Riomaggiore to Manarola.
 The famous “Way of Love” is currently closed until 2022 due to a landslide.
 This jaw-dropping 1 km trail is accessible and offers some absolutely incredible views of the sea it is perfect for those of us less inclined or able to hike a long and difficult trail.

 Manarola is one of the most beautiful villages in Cinque Terre built next to a cliff that offers breathtaking views.
-It is also famous for making its wine, Sciacchetrà, which has been celebrated for centuries.
+In Manarola you will find the best view of the sunset from its hilltop viewpoint.
+Manarola is also famous for making its wine, Sciacchetrà, which has been celebrated for centuries.

 The houses seem to cling to the cliffs and hang over the sea they descend to the port which is enclosed between two rocky outcrops.
-Don’t pass on visiting the Church of San Lorenzo built in 1338 in Ligurian Gothic style and the defence tower.
+Don’t miss visiting the Church of San Lorenzo built in 1338 in Ligurian Gothic style and the defence tower.

 Corniglia is located in the middle of the Cinque Terre.
 Perched on a rugged high cliff, it is the only town that does not have access to the sea.
 To get to the village you have to climb the Lardarina which is a steep slope of 377 steps.
 The houses in Corniglia are lower than most in the Cinque Terre Villages and they centre around the main street Via Fieschi.
 Don’t miss the gothic Baroque Church of San Pietro and the Oratory of Santa Caterina.

 The Blue Trail that connects Vernazza to Corniglia is an enjoyable, 1.5-hour-long hike with incredible views.